 New York, 2019: $785,417 verdict.

 A newborn was delivered via C-section to a 44-year-old mother with a history of four laparotomies and hypertension.
 He suffered hypoxia and three subacute hemorrhages.
-One of the hemorrhages was periatrial and two of them were in the Rolandic region.
 His mother alleged that the hospital staff negligently failed to recognize and diagnose hypoxic-ischemia, despite her son being born with the umbilical cord being wrapped around his neck.
 She contended that they departed from the acceptable standard of care by failing to implement significant measures once the doctor experienced difficulty extracting the baby from the uterus.
 The mother also alleged that hospital staff failed to order an emergency C-section.
 This case settled for $785,417.

 Massachusetts, 2018: $2.1 million settlement.